mdn/workflows/README.md

 #### cache

-Which package manager cache to use.
+The package manager cache to use.

 - This `input` is optional, with a default of yarn.